iwakunai/is216-watchbuddy/README.md

 App Link : https://watchbuddy.win

+Do create an account and login or some features (recommender, watchparty, reviews) will be unavailable!

 ## ✨ Features

 - 🤖 **AI-Powered Recommendations** - Claude AI analyzes and ranks movies based on your mood and genre preferences